Task Arithmetic can Mitigate Synthetic-to-Real Gap in Automatic Speech Recognition: Methodology

 \section{Methodology}

+In the context of automatic speech recognition (ASR) domain adaptation, domain mismatch can be broadly classified into three categories:

+\begin{enumerate} \item \textbf{Acoustic Variation Mismatch}: This mismatch refers to differences in speech caused by variations in acoustic properties. \item \textbf{Textual Topic Mismatch}: This mismatch involves discrepancies in the subject matter or style of the textual content. \item \textbf{Synthetic vs. Real Speech Mismatch}: This mismatch refers to the acoustic differences between synthesized speech generated from text and actual spoken speech. \end{enumerate}

-In this work, we aim to adapt ASR models from source domains with real speech and text data to a new domain with only text data.
-More specifically, we adapt ASR models using data synthesized from off-the-shelf text-to-speech (TTS) models.
-However, ASR models often perform poorly due to acoustic differences between synthetic data generated by TTS and real speech data.
-To overcome this limitation, we introduce the \method task vector, a novel approach that bridges the gap between the acoustic characteristics of synthetic and real speech data.
+In this work, we aim to adapt ASR models from source textual domains with real speech and text data to a new textual domain with only text data.
+We leverage data synthesized from off-the-shelf text-to-speech (TTS) systems to address this textual topic mismatch.
+Figure~\ref{fig:domain_shift} illustrates the domain shifts we focused on in ASR adaptation, depicting the challenges of bridging both the textual gap (source vs. target domain) and the acoustic gap (synthetic vs. real speech).